-SHAWN HIGGINS has experience in a variety of international trade matters, including major antidumping duty (AD), countervailing duty (CVD), safeguard, and national security proceedings, before the U.S. Department of Commerce (DOC), U.S. International Trade Commission (ITC), U.S. Court of International Trade (CIT), and U.S. Court of Appeals for the Federal Circuit (CAFC).
-Shawn also counsels companies, trade associations, and governments on issues related to international trade compliance and the use of World Trade Organization (WTO) rules to open markets and resolve disputes.
+SHAWN HIGGINS has experience in a variety of international trade matters, including major anti-dumping duty (AD), countervailing duty (CVD), safeguard, and national security proceedings before the U.S. Department of Commerce (DOC), U.S. International Trade Commission (ITC), U.S. Court of International Trade (CIT), and U.S. Court of Appeals for the Federal Circuit (CAFC).
+He also counsels companies, trade associations, and governments on issues related to international trade compliance and the use of World Trade Organization (WTO) rules to open markets and resolve disputes.

 Shawn’s recent work includes representing:

 - Japanese steel mills in AD proceedings before the DOC, ITC, and CIT.

 - Chinese solar cell and module exporters and producers in AD and CVD proceedings before the DOC, ITC, CIT, and CAFC.